sphinx-extensions2/sphinx-autodoc2/docs/apidocs/aiida/aiida.engine.rst

    Future that waits for a process to complete using both polling and listening for broadcast events if possible.

-   .. py:attribute:: _filtered
+   .. rubric:: Initialization
-      :canonical: aiida.engine.processes.futures.ProcessFuture._filtered
-      :value: None

-   .. py:method:: __init__(pk: int, loop: typing.Optional[asyncio.AbstractEventLoop] = None, poll_interval: typing.Union[None, int, float] = None, communicator: typing.Optional[kiwipy.Communicator] = None)
-      :canonical: aiida.engine.processes.futures.ProcessFuture.__init__

    Construct a future for a process node being finished.

    If a None poll_interval is supplied polling will not be used.
    If a communicator is supplied it will be used to listen for broadcast messages.

    :param pk: process pk
    :param loop: An event loop
    :param poll_interval: optional polling interval, if None, polling is not activated.
    :param communicator: optional communicator, if None, will not subscribe to broadcasts.

+   .. py:attribute:: _filtered
+      :canonical: aiida.engine.processes.futures.ProcessFuture._filtered
+      :value: None

    .. py:method:: cleanup() -> None
       :canonical: aiida.engine.processes.futures.ProcessFuture.cleanup